kubernetes-sigs/kustomize/site/content/en/contribute/features/eschewedfeatures.md

 would violate that goal.

-Allowing globbing in a kustomization file would also introduce the same problems as allowing globbing in [java import] declarations or BUILD/Makefile dependency rules.
+Allowing globbing in a kustomization file would also introduce the same problems as allowing globbing in [Java import] declarations or BUILD/Makefile dependency rules.

 `kustomize` will instead provide kustomization file editing